openresty/opm/README.md

 =============

-The `dist.ini` file specifies the meta data of a package and is used by `opm build` to generate a tarball that is ready to upload to the remote pacakge server.
+The `dist.ini` file specifies the meta data of a package and is used by `opm build` to generate a tarball that is ready to upload to the remote package server.
 This file should sit at the top of the library or module source tree.

 This file uses the [INI file format](https://en.wikipedia.org/wiki/INI_file).
 It